Creating Order through Clear Assignments in the PIM Database

 Free Tags

-This is a possible way to give each respective tool a clear task and criteria.
-This way, it is always clear for all filterings and also later exports, searches, classifications, what they are used for and how they can be utilized.
-It is important that no mixed forms of the tools are allowed.
-It must be absolutely clear systematically what they can be used for and, conversely, much more important, what they absolutely cannot be used for.
+This is a possible way that gives each tool a clear task and criteria.
+Thus, it is always clear for all filtering and also for later exports, searches, classifications, what they are used for and how they can be utilized.
+Important in this regard: No hybrid forms of the tools are allowed.
+It must be absolutely clear systemically what they are permitted to be used for and conversely, much more importantly, for what they must not be used.

 Flexibility of a Professional System Thanks to Custom Fields

-Every application case has its own specifications.
-Every situation is different, yet there are many similarities.
-To meet this requirement, a system of this kind must be highly flexible.
+Every application case has its own requirements.
+Each situation is different, yet there are many commonalities.
+To meet this demand, a system of this kind must be highly flexible.
 It is not enough to work with template or master structures.
-Flexibility beyond master data must be absolutely ensured in the PIM database.
-Custom fields allow for this flexibility.
-Our system can be expanded without limits with custom fields and offers several types of fields to choose from.
+The flexibility beyond the master data must be absolutely ensured in the PIM database.
+Custom fields allow this flexibility.
+Our system can be expanded without limit with custom fields and offers several field types to choose from.

 Custom Fields in Use

-Since we can integrate dynamicDAM® into dynamicPIM®, custom fields are also possible in media data management.
-In the PIM system, they are already mandatory, as all master data fields are based on it.
-With this function, data can be structured as flexibly as possible.
-The principle extends to the selection of the field type, an assignment to a tab in the system, and – if necessary – a refined permission for each individual field.
-Thus, we fulfill every application scenario one can imagine.
-From a highly complex structure to a quick and simple basic system.
+As we can integrate dynamicDAM® into dynamicPIM®, custom fields are also possible in media data management.
+In the PIM system, they are already mandatory, as all master data fields rely on it.
+With this function, data can be structured flexibly at the highest level.
+The principle extends to the selection of field types, an assignment to a tab in the system, and – if necessary – a refined permission for each individual field.
+This way, we fulfill every application scenario imaginable.
+From a highly complex structure to a quick and simple base system.

-Once this cognitive effort is mastered, data can be labeled using filters, tags, or types.
-This way, you can find your desired data in the system faster, which in turn leads to an efficient workflow.
+Once this conceptual work has been mastered, data can be marked using filter, tag, or type.
+This allows you to find your desired data in the system faster, leading to an efficient workflow.

 Sounds simple?
 It is.
-And how that looks in practice, we are happy to show you in a personal consultation.
+And we would be happy to show you how this looks in practice in a personal consultation.